patching...

 This is the first year Cobb County has used the balanced calendar, which roughly splits the school year into two semesters before and after the winter holidays.
 Opponents think the calendar provides too many breaks for students and forces them to ride buses without air conditioning during the hottest days of August.
 Opponents want to return to the traditional calendar, with school starting about mid-August and fewer weeklong vacations.

-New board member Kathleen Angelucci, whose Post 4 includes North Cobb and Kell high schools, presented the board the results of what she said was 10 years of research into school calendars.
+New board member Kathleen Angelucci, whose Post 4 includes North Cobb and high schools, presented the board the results of what she said was 10 years of research into school calendars.

 Angelucci said Alabama’s public school enrollment is roughly half of Georgia’s, but a researcher determined that cutting 10 days from the school calendar in August would save Alabama almost $300 million.